-Ethnography & Thick Description are two major shibboleths in contemporise anthropology.
-In hundreds of publications we tried to solve riddles of sphinxs which are only fascinating to ourselves as anthropologists.
+Ethnography & Thick Description are two major shibboleths in contemporary anthropology.
+In hundreds of publications we tried to solve riddles of sphinxs which seem to be only fascinating to ourselves as anthropologists.
+We are not nearly widely read as e.g. psychologists and philosophers.

 Writing, ethnography & thick description is not the key to get anthropology more into mainstream actuality with its unique perspectives.
 Already Gregory Bateson claimed, inviting his marginal position in anthropology, that human worlds (social cybernetic systems), for the most part, run on non-verbal, preliterate, prelogical, non-rational, animal=like, communication.